 During my visits to the park I stayed in Bardia Jungle Cottage, Mr.B’s place & Forest hideaway hotel & cottages.
 I have very good experiences with all of them and the jungle walks they organized were excellent and reasonably priced.

-Other options with very good reviews are the Sunset View Cafe & Jungle Bar for those on a true budget or the Anjali dolphin resort.
+Other options with very good reviews are the Sunset View Cafe & Jungle Bar for those on a true budget.
 For homestay options where you can learn more about Tharu culture I can recommend Bardia eco friendly homestay.

 Some lodges can also arrange sleeping in a treehouse or camping trips inside Bardia National Park.

 Safety in Bardiya National Park

 Consider yourself lucky if you spot the big three (tigers, rhinos and elephants) in Bardiya National Park, but do remember that these are wild animals and walking in the jungle is not without its risks.

 Animal attacks are rare, but do happen if you don’t take care.
 Don’t wander off in the jungle on your own.
 It’s not for nothing that guides are mandatory.
 Avoid wearing bright colours, especially red that seems to trigger a tigers anger.
 At last, always keep a safe distance from the animals you see and be very wary if you see a mother tiger with cubs.